iscc/foundation/docs/iscc.md

+---
+hide:
+  - navigation
-title: About the ISCC description: About the International Standard Content Code author: Titusz Pan
+title: About the ISCC
+description: About the International Standard Content Code
+---

 # About the ISCC